magento/knowledge-base/src/troubleshooting/general/cloud-site-is-slow.md

 ### Step 1: Check the cache hit rate for the pages with high traffic

-The first step to fixing a site bogged down by heavy traffic is to ensure the pages with the heaviest traffic, like the store home page and the top-level category pages, are being cached properly.
+The first step to fixing a site bogged down by heavy traffic is to ensure the pages with the heaviest traffic, like the store's home page and the top-level category pages, are being cached properly.

 You can find out the cache hit rates for these pages by reviewing the `X-Cache` HTTP headers using cURL, as described in [Checking cache using cURL](https://docs.fastly.com/guides/debugging/checking-cache#using-curl) in the Fastly documentation.
 Or check the same headers using the network tab in the developer toolbar of your favorite web browser.